 Admission to Barstow is based on a combination of criteria.
-In grades where vacancies exist, admission decisions will be based on previous school records, campus visits, teacher recommendations, personal interviews and entrance examinations.
+In grades where vacancies exist, admission decisions will be based on previous school records, campus visits, teacher recommendations, personal interviews and portfolio items.
 Each is evaluated in an effort to enroll those students who demonstrate that they will benefit from Barstow’s college preparatory program.

 Barstow is not able to serve students with learning or behavioral difficulties.

 In evaluating candidates, the Admission Committee takes into consideration: